 When a bill is submitted, Sage Intacct checks the bill amount against your threshold ranges and assigns it to the appropriate approval level.
 The key behavior to understand: the bill routes to the lowest level whose threshold it meets or exceeds, then works upward through any additional required levels.

 Two edge cases matter in practice.
 First, if a bill amount falls below your lowest defined threshold, the system treats it as not requiring approval — it either auto-approves or bypasses the workflow entirely, depending on your policy configuration.
 Auto-approval is a common choice for low-value, recurring transactions from established vendors where the risk does not justify queue time — but the bills still post to the ledger and remain auditable.
+That said, auto-approved bills bypass the human review that would otherwise catch a duplicate invoice submitted against the same vendor, so teams relying on this approach should have detection controls in place upstream.
 Second, if a bill amount sits exactly on a threshold boundary, it routes to the higher level.
 Know where your boundaries are, because a $10,000.00 bill and a $9,999.99 bill may follow entirely different approval paths.

 Minimum Approver Requirements